cake-contrib/Cake.IntelliJ.Recipe/README.md

 The verbosity of running gradle has it's own setting: `gradleVerbosity`.
 (Default is set to `GradleLogLevel.Default`)

-Keep in mind, that while setting Cake verbosity to `diagnostic`, secrets will still be secret (i.e. the `JB_MARKETPLACE_TOKEN` will show as `"[REDACTED]"`) setting gradle verbosity to `GradleLogLevel.Debug` will print out all secrets in the logs.
+Keep in mind, that while setting Cake verbosity to `diagnostic`, secrets will still be secret.
+However, setting gradle verbosity to `GradleLogLevel.Debug` will print out all secrets in the logs.

 ## Maintainer